-In early June 2016, Taungurung Clans Aboriginal Corporation received a phone call from Rural Housing in Seymour about a smoking ceremony for a house they aremanaging, there is a local family living there a couple with 5 children, the mother passed away in the house and they wanted to organize a smoking ceremony.
+In early June 2016, Taungurung Clans Aboriginal Corporation received a phone call from Rural Housing in Seymour about a smoking ceremony for a house they are managing.
+There is a local family living there; a couple with five children, the mother passed away in the house and they wanted to organize a smoking ceremony.

-I decided to do the ceremony with the whole family there.
-Therefore, in late June 2016 I commenced the smoking ceremony for the family and the house.
+I decided to do the ceremony with the whole family present.
+So, in late June 2016 I commenced the smoking ceremony for the family and the house.

-I used my Snow Gum Coolamon and collected some sticks and gum leaves from around the corner from the property, when I arrived I got the Coolamon and covered it with sand and started the fire.
-Once I had it going I explained to the children what the ceremony was for – to cleanse the house and family and to release their mother’s spirit so she could return to her ancestors and RIP.
+I used my Snow Gum Coolamon and collected some sticks and gum leaves from around the corner on the property.
+When I arrived I covered Coolamon with sand and started the fire.
+Once the fire was going I explained to the children what the ceremony was for – to cleanse the house and family and to release their mother’s spirit so she could return to her ancestors and RIP.

-I commenced the smoking ceremony and it involved the whole family and then I went into the house.
-While I was smoking the house the feeling I felt was about half way through the house, I felt heavy chested, however, it was a good warm feeling which I cannot explain.
-I suppose it felt like ‘when you are on Country doing something close to your heart’ and when I finished with the smoking ceremony of the house and property I had a yarn with the family.
+After I commenced the smoking ceremony with the whole family, I then went into the house.
+While I was smoking the house, I felt a certain feeling about halfway through the house.
+I felt heavy chested, however, it was a good warm feeling which I cannot explain.
+I suppose it felt like ‘when you are on Country doing something close to your heart’.
+When I finished the smoking ceremony of the house and property, I had a yarn with the family.